phantomciso/phantomciso.github.io/_posts/2023-03-13-book-launch.md

 ### Chapters

-This book includes chapters that discuss: roles, responsibilities, various paths, what a CISO is and is not, power, influence, types, technical skilss, business skills, the human network, imposter syndrome, compensation, insecurities, supply/demand, mentorship, self-promotion, career planning, and predictions to name a few.
+This book includes chapters that discuss: roles, responsibilities, various paths, what a CISO is and is not, power, influence, types, technical skills, business skills, the human network, imposter syndrome, compensation, insecurities, supply/demand, mentorship, self-promotion, career planning, and predictions to name a few.

 We hope you will benefit from this great source of knowledge and share it with others to benefit the broader cybersecurity community.